torvalds/linux/Documentation/ide/ide.rst

-If, after doing all of the above, mount doesn't work and you see errors from the driver (with dmesg) complaining about `status=0xff`, this means that the hardware is not responding to the driver's attempts to read it.
+If, after doing all of the above, mount doesn't work and you see errors from the driver (with dmesg) complaining about `status=0xff`, this means that the hardware is yest responding to the driver's attempts to read it.
 One of the following is probably the problem:

   - Your hardware is broken.